danielhenrymantilla/with_locals.rs/guide/src/cps.md

-If you now stare at the two previous snippets long enough (inlined and factored out versions), we can notice how "moving the logic into a part where the locals are still alive", which was the simulatenously obvious and brilliant idea, represents, when dealing with a factored out function, a shift between:
+If you now stare at the two previous snippets long enough (inlined and factored out versions), we can notice how "moving the logic into a part where the locals are still alive", which was the simultaneously obvious and brilliant idea, represents, when dealing with a factored out function, a shift between:

   - querying **the callee to give** us (the caller) a value **we can work** with,

-  - _v.s._ **giving the callee** the **work** (with the value) we would have wished to run, so that **it is the callee who does the work**.
+  - _v.s._ **giving the callee** the **work** (with the value) we would have wished to run, so that **it is the callee who does the work** (instead of us).

 Such a simple shift, but with so big consequences: since the callee gets to work with the value before it has to `return` and clean up its own locals, it